allista/hangar/README.md

 While fixing them and implementing new features I'll try as hard as I can to maintain backward compatibility, _but I can't guarantee it_.
 So if you plan to use it in your main game, **backup your saves**.

 ***
-###!!! v1.2.0 WARNING WARNING WARNING v1.2.0 !!!
+###!!!
+WARNING WARNING WARNING !!!

-**This update may break your saves, BUT all breaks are easily fixable.**
+**If you're upgrading from v1.1.1.1 or below, this update *may* break your saves, BUT all breaks are easily fixable.**

 To **safely** install the update, do the following: